What is a Textile or Garment Presser?

 Time Management: Managing one’s own time and the time of others.

 In the United States, there were 45,000 jobs for Textile or Garment Presser in 2016.
 There is little to no growth in job opportunities for Textile or Garment Presser.
-There will be an estimated 5,200 positions for Textile or Garment Presser per year.
+The BLS estimates 5,200 yearly job openings in this field.

 The states with the most job growth for Textile or Garment Presser are Montana, Utah, and Nevada.
 Watch out if you plan on working in Wyoming, Missouri, or Kansas.
 These states have the worst job growth for this type of profession.